Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Empirical Evaluation

-\textbf{No single method performs best across all neighborhoods (no free lunch theorem).} Lastly, we perform a set of experiments to illustrate the no free lunch theorem in \S~\ref{sec:whichmethod}.
-We generate explanations for black-box model predictions for 100 randomly-selected test set points and evaluate the explanations using perturbation tests.
-The perturbation tests follow an intuition similar to that of saliency map evaluation in prior works \cite{dabkowski2017real, srinivas2019full, petsiuk2018rise}.
-For a given data point, $k$, and explanation, we identify the bottom-$k$ features and either replace them with zero (binary perturbation) or add Gaussian noise to them (continuous perturbation).
+\textbf{Experiment 3: No single method performs best across all neighbourhoods (no free lunch theorem).} Lastly, we perform a set of experiments to illustrate the no free lunch theorem in Section~\S\ref{sec:whichmethod}.
+We generate explanations for black-box model predictions for 100 randomly-selected test set points and evaluate the explanations using perturbation tests based on top-$k$ or bottom-$k$ features.
+For perturbation tests based on top-$k$ features, the setup is as follows.
+For a given data point, $k$, and explanation, we identify the top-$k$ features and either replace them with zero (binary perturbation) or add Gaussian noise to them (continuous perturbation).
 Then, we calculate the absolute difference in model prediction before and after perturbation.
 For each point, we generate one binary perturbation (since such perturbations are deterministic) and 100 continuous perturbations (since such perturbations are random), computing the average absolute difference in model prediction for the latter.
+In this setup, methods that better identify important features yield larger changes in model prediction.
+For perturbation tests based on bottom-$k$ features, we follow the same procedure but perturb the bottom-$k$ features instead.
 In this setup, methods that better identify unimportant features yield smaller changes in model prediction.

-Results of perturbation tests performed on explanations for a neural network with three hidden layers trained on the WHO dataset are displayed in Figure~\ref{fig:exp3-ptest}.
-Consistent with the no free lunch theorem, \LIME, \KSHAP, \Occlusion, \IntGrad, and \GradtimesInput perform best on binary perturbation neighborhoods (Figure~\ref{fig:exp3-ptest}a) while \SmoothGrad and \Grads perform best on continuous perturbation neighborhoods (Figure~\ref{fig:exp3-ptest}b).
-We observe similar results across metrics, datasets, and models (Appendix~\ref{app:exp-results}).
-These findings have important implications: one should carefully consider the perturbation neighborhood not only when selecting a method to generate explanations but also when selecting a method to evaluate explanations.
+Results of perturbation tests based on bottom-$k$ features performed on explanations for a neural network with three hidden layers trained on the WHO dataset are displayed in Figure~\ref{fig:exp3-ptest}.
+Consistent with the no free lunch theorem in Section~\S\ref{sec:whichmethod}, \LIME, \KSHAP, \Occlusion, \IntGrad, and \GradtimesInput perform best on binary perturbation neighbourhoods (Figure~\ref{fig:exp3-ptest}a) while \SmoothGrad and \Grads perform best on continuous perturbation neighborhoods (Figure~\ref{fig:exp3-ptest}b).
+We observe consistent results across perturbation test types (top-$k$ and bottom-$k$), datasets, and models (Appendix~\ref{app:exp3-p-test-all}).
+These results have important implications: one should carefully consider the perturbation neighborhood not only when selecting a method to generate explanations but also when selecting a method to evaluate explanations.
 In fact, the type of perturbations used to evaluate explanations directly determines explanation method performance.